 Social media sites like Twitter and Facebook give options such as page likes and Twitter followers that are clear indications that the content being delivered and the information being shared, is of top quality and is of high demand.
 You might remember I wrote a post several month’s back on how social signals were the future.
 However, surprise surprise SEO’s across the world believe that the change to rankings being based on social media likes or followers will give Google+ a massive boost.
 But we all knew that was going to happen.
 Many believe (including me) that in the days to come, Google+ might just emerge as the most important social network for webmasters.
 Social media presence could be the ultimate factor on where you appear in your Google rankings, so it seems evident that it is now more important than ever before to invest in your social media activity.

 It seems that Google never really knew how to determine the social value of a website before, but social media sites implement the power and now they have a process of updating their algorithms to make the ranking practises more socially focussed as opposed to rankings based on good old links.
 It has even been suggested that by as soon as next year, SEO will have been completely over taken by social media marketing.
-I have been banging on about this for years – it’s actually where the idea for the name Dead Dinosaur came from.
 The evolution of communications isn’t about search it’s about people and relationships.

 What does this all really mean for businesses here and now?
 Invest in good quality PR to up your social media profile.
 Social media has really taken over and we simply can’t ignore the impact that it has had on business and PR especially, but you expected me to say that didn’t you?
 What SEO has done in the past is deliver quick results, but in my opinion only for the short term.